 As three residents of Giethoorn in the Netherlands, we created this website.
 Firstly, to show you what our live is like in Giethoorn.
 Secondly, to introduce the future visitors to Giethoorn to our beautiful village.
 Thirdly, to show that the 1 million people who visit Giethoorn every year, sometimes also have a downside.
 For us Giethoorn is an authentic Dutch village where people can really be themselves.
 Find out more about us and our vision.

 My name is Dirk Walker.
-Together with my family I have been living in Giethoorn village for 26 years.
-After studying history in Amsterdam I worked for 17 years as a teacher of history Dutch at a school in Rotterdam.
-In the middle of my midlife crises, I decided to leave Rotterdam and move to Giethoorn in the Netherlands.
+Together with my family I have been living in Giethoorn for 26 years.
+After studying history in Amsterdam, I worked for 17 years as a Dutch history teacher at a school in Rotterdam.
+In the middle of my midlife crisis, I decided to leave Rotterdam and move to Giethoorn in the Netherlands.
 In fact, a world of difference at the time.
 Living in Giethoorn is the most beautiful thing there is.